GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] "Credits" need to be listed at the bottom of every page.
 If there are no credits listed, then it can be empty.

 ### /runs/ page
-- [ ] /runs/ page that shows "full runs" and "mini-challenges", has green top border on top of Full Runs and yellow top border for Mini-Challenges.
 - [ ] Advanced Filter for Glitch Category needs to match how Challenge, Restrictions, and Weapon / Aspect are.
 - [ ] Mini-Challenges, clicking on subcategories need to go to the subcategories page.
 - [ ] Fix the top-most container (holding Full Runs and Mini-Challenges) to be flush with game tabs header.